Twocoolguy/BrickThrower/README.md

 - Remove ability to use loom with stuff.
 (1.14+)
 - Added a new config option for performance, if you do not care about being able to interact with items from brickthrower set allow-interacts to true.
 - Added a new config option for performance, if you do not care about being able to use guis with items from brickthrower set allow-guis to true (crafting tables will still be disabled to use them with though.)
+- Fixed a bug where sometimes getNBTDataString from NBT14 (versions 1.14+) would cause a null pointer exception.

 ## Have a bit of an idea.
 Basically, any time any interaction is happening with a brickthrower item in the main or off hand, cancel that interaction.
 This will patch MANY bugs.